This article has been updated for 2020.

 It can be frustrating to file an insurance claim for your roof replacement after a terrible storm or a natural disaster has occurred.
 You may have a lot of pieces to pick up and put back together, and the last thing anyone wants to think about is sitting on the phone.
 But it is crucial that you handle the claim in a timely manner.
 You want to avoid any damage getting worse.
 Here are some tips for working through your claim.

 The first step is to go outside and record anything that appears to be out of place.
-You want to make sure to document the damage, in case the claims department requests further proof.
+You want to make sure to document the damage with photos, in case the claims department requests further proof.
 Whatever you do, make sure not to get on top of the roof.
-You may cause further damage, and it may be a hazard.
+You may cause further damage, and it may be a safety hazard as well.
 Call a professional roofing contractor to handle going on top of the house.

 Call a Professional Roofer for Inspection